 **USDA is now allowing school districts to provide FREE meal service for the entire 2020-2021 school year.
 Pre-ordered weekly meal boxes will be free to all children, 18 and younger.**

 During the remote learning period, we will offer weekly meal boxes through an electronic pre-order system.
-Pre-orders ensure enough food is prepared each week.
+Pre-orders ensure enough food is ordered and prepared each week.

 To place an online order click here.